neguso/KonyFramework/README.md

 - MVVM Pattern

 <br>
 ## Documentation

-The Framework use some terms/patterns:
+Throughout the documentation some terms/patterns are used:

 Term | Notes
 --- | ---